Vision • Mission • Values

 Why Kavod is Important in Design:

-BRIDGES OVER LADDERS Climb the Corporate Ladder or build a Bridge together?
+Climb the Corporate Ladder or build a Bridge together?
 Imagine you're in a tall building with lots of floors.
 Each floor represents a different level in a company, with the entry-level jobs on the bottom floor and the top bosses on the highest floor.
-To move up, you have to climb the ladder.

 Now, think about building bridges instead.